Close Menu

 Cake wash water – 100 to 150% on filter cake quantity or 4 to 6% on cane

-Bagacillo Blower – Calculate on the basis of 6.25 m3 of air will be required per kg of bagacillo.
+Bagacillo Blower – Calculate based on 6.25 m3 of air will be required per kg of bagacillo.

 Example: